 Possibly the softest black cat breed is the Cornish Rex.
 This breed's hair is a velvety undercoat that sits in soft waves against their body.
 The shades and color combinations these cats are found in are endless.

 The Lykoi, better known as the "werewolf cat," is a newer breed that has a very distinctive look.
 The most common color for these cats is "black roan," where the black fur is accented with white hairs.
 However, they are hairless around the eyes, nose, and ears, which adds to their wolfy appearance.

 Black Cats Could Live Longer Than Other Cats

 While black cats have been viewed as "unlucky" for centuries, these cats are actually hardier than cats of other fur colors.
-The genetics that gives them black fur may be connected to a lower risk of viral infections like feline immunodeficiency virus.
+The genetics that give them black fur may be connected to a lower risk of viral infections, such as feline immunodeficiency virus.
 So, with a more robust immune system, there's a chance your black cat could live a longer, fuller life, regardless of what breed they are.